 - Vaccinations required for entering/continuing in the Nursing program: The Nursing program works with hospitals and agencies that require the hepatitis B vaccination (series of three vaccinations) and an annual flu vaccination.
 All students who are enrolled or entering the Nursing program must provide documentation of receiving these vaccinations or a positive titer.
 Please be aware that the hepatitis vaccination is a series of three shots with 1-2 months between the first and second shot and four months between the second and third shot.
 All students must get these vaccinations and/or titers immediately.
 Students who do not provide proof of receiving the vaccinations or a positive titer when entering the Nursing program will have to reapply to the program.
 The hospitals and agencies that PCC works with strictly enforce these requirements.
 Additional vaccination requirements for the clinical portion of the program are listed in the next section of this page.

 - The Nursing program accepts qualified students each fall and spring semester.
 Qualified students are placed into the semester that seats are available.
 Students are required to attend a Nursing Department mandatory orientation the semester before their placement date.
 Students are notified via e-mail when to sign up for this orientation.
 Failure to sign up and attend the orientation will result in having to reapply to the Nursing program.

 - Based on the number of qualified applicants, a wait period of up to two years from date of admission may exist.
 E-mails may be sent to students offering them an opportunity for an earlier placement date.
-It is advantageous for the student to check their e-mail account daily if they are interested in an earlier placement date.

 - Completion time for the Associate Degree in Nursing is based on Compass assessment results, completion of program admission requirements, support courses and completion of (4) semesters of nursing core courses.